The best world cities for food and drink

 4. Tokyo

-Anyone who has visited Japan won’t be surprised that two of its cities made it into our foodie top five.
+Anyone who has visited Japan won’t be surprised to see that two of its cities have made it into our foodie top five.
 In Tokyo, you’ll find everything from cheap hole-in-the-wall joints to the classiest high-end restaurants (and everything in between).

 5. Singapore